Here’s a look at who might replace Boris Johnson as UK Prime Minister

 Kemi Badenoch

-The MP for Saffron Walden and former equalities minister launched her leadership bid in an op-ed published by the Times of London newspaper, saying she wants a “strong but limited government focused on the essentials.”
+The former equalities minister launched her leadership bid in an op-ed published by the Times of London newspaper, saying she wants a “strong but limited government focused on the essentials.”

 “I’m putting myself forward in this leadership election because I want to tell the truth.
 It’s the truth that will set us free,” she wrote Saturday.
 Badenoch, who voted in favor of Brexit in 2016, added she would run on a “smart and nimble centre-right vision.”